JCurtisRMIT/arduino/digitalTempSensor.md

 For convenience we are building the circuit on a breadboard.
-For a very detailed account of what a breadboard is and how it works see this tutorial (Links to an external site.).
+For a very detailed account of what a breadboard is and how it works [see this tutorial](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard).

-Before we enter any code into our Arduino, we'll need a special library for Dallas Semiconductor components - this called "OneWire"
+Before we enter any code into our Arduino, we'll need a special library for Dallas Semiconductor components - this called "**OneWire**"

 To install Arduino Libraries simply select **"Sketch" >> "Include Library" >> "Manage Libraries"** from the pull down menu.